 Sea No Waste | Angus, Scotland

-It’s a wee store in Scotland that changes gradually and plans to store even more fresh fruit and veg, wholefoods, herbs and spices, oils, toiletries, reusable cups, toothbrushes and many other goodies.
-They’re all plastic free, so don’t forget to bring your own containers/bags.
-Just in case you forget, they’ll have some for sale.
+A wee store in Scotland that gradually changes produce, and plans to stock even more fresh fruit and veg, wholefoods, herbs and spices, oils, toiletries, reusable cups, toothbrushes, and many other goodies.
+Everything is plastic-free, so don’t forget to bring your own containers/bags (though some will be for sale in case you do!).

 Telephone: 01241 23033